LuisMit/Trading_Strategies/README.md

 - A price index is created based on the returns of the S&P500 to better compare its performance to the trading strategies later on.
 #### 4.2 Stock data
 - Short- and long-term simple and exponential moving averages for each stock are calculated.
 - Five trading strategies based on the moving averages are developed.
-The idea is that it will be invested in one of the chosen companies if a short-term moving average is abovea long-term moving average or if a simple moving average is above a exponential moving average.
+The idea is that we invest in one of the chosen companies if a short-term moving average is above a long-term moving average or if a simple moving average is above an exponential moving average.
-- Strategy 1: Determining periods in which the 20-day SMA is above the 50-day SMA for each stock.
+- Strategy 1: The 20-day is above the 50-day simple moving average for each stock.
-- Strategy 2:
+- Strategy 2: The 20-day is above the 50-day exponential moving average for each stock.
-- Strategy 3:
+- Strategy 3: The 50-day is above the 200-day simple moving average for each stock.
-- Strategy 4:
+- Strategy 4: The 50-day is above the 200-day exponential moving average for each stock.
-- Strategy 5:
--
+- Strategy 5: The 20-day exponential moving average is above the 20-day simple moving average for each stock.
+- Each strategy is backested over the selected time period and an price index is calculated.
+- All price indices are merged in one dataframe.

 ### 5. Data visualization
+- The performance of the S&P500, the selected companies and the trading strategies are illustrated in a diagram.